iPhone 17, Air, and SE4/16E Rumors: What We Know So Far

 External Design

-Regarding the 17 Pros’ design, the major news so far apparently are that Apple is experimenting with a few options.
+Regarding the 17 Pros’ design, the major news so far apparently is that Apple is experimenting with a few options.
 That’s something expected at early development stages, but may yield — as has happened a couple of times already — conflicting reports.

 One such case is the build material.
 After using stainless steel for years, Apple experimented with titanium for the Pro and Pro Max in 2023 and 2024.
 Non-Pro variants remained on aluminum during all that time.

 One rumor last November claimed that the company would revert to aluminum for all iPhone 17 models.
 Then, a week later, leakster InstantDigital rebuffed that, stating that Apple wouldn’t make such a move after bashing aluminum repeatedly.
-The issue is: the former cites industry sources; the latter, though having a mixed forecast history, has a solid point.
+The issue is that the former cites industry sources; the latter, though having a mixed forecast history, has a solid point.

-Before discussing, let’s see the second example.
+Before discussing this, let’s see the second example.
 A bit over a month ago, a leakster claimed the aberration below to be the iPhone 17 Pro’s frame.

 The information was corroborated by Digital Chat Station, a leakster with a solid record.
-However, some inconsistencies, like positioning of the cameras hindering horizontal usage, were pointed out.
+However, some inconsistencies, such as the positioning of the cameras hindering horizontal usage, were pointed out.

 The design also resembles a bit too much Google’s Pixel line, one of the major iPhone competitors.
 After a few days, InstantDigital claimed that the frame was not from the iPhone 17 Pro or Pro Max.
 They mentioned the models will indeed feature a redesigned rear side, but not like the one in that photo.